developer-program/fullstack-track/README.md

 ## Program schedule

-This 6-week program will start on 30 March 2020 and end on 8 April 2020.
+This 6-week program will start on 30 March 2020 and end on 8 May 2020.

 View the program schedule [here](https://github.com/developer-program/fullstack-track/projects/1).